MetOffice/lfric_core/documentation/source/user_guide/meshes/partitions_namelist.rst

 This functionality results in multiple mesh files with the corresponding portion of each principle mesh.
 In addition to the mesh tolopologies, partition information is also written to each file.
-In essence, each file provides the information required to load and insantiate 2D-mesh objects which are `local` to a given process rank.
+In essence, each file provides the information required to load and instantiate 2D-mesh objects which are `local` to a given process rank.
 This namelist is enabled if triggered by the :ref:`partition_mesh<partition_mesh>` logical.